KUCU: Prior radio stations at Snow College

+KAGJ, "The Kage"

 After obtaining a new construction permit in August 1993, Snow College again began broadcasting a radio station, this time as KAGJ "The Kage", on April 4, 1994.
 The station aired Top 40 music with specialty programs and broadcast around the clock on weekdays.
 A new antenna was erected on the Communications Building to broadcast the service; the structure was demolished in 1998 and the station moved to the basement of Varsity House.
 For the first time in its history, it broadcast through the summer in 2000 after the installation of automation equipment enabling KAGJ to run jockless.
 This coincided with a move within Varsity House.
 Beginning in 2001, a $1-per-semester activity fee was assessed to students to raise money for operations.
 Some 60 to 80 students a semester were involved in its operation, and the station was computerized so it could broadcast over the summer.

 KAGJ moved from 89.5 to 88.9 MHz in 2011.
 It also moved to its present transmitter site on Barton Mountain, which was necessary due to the demolition of Fern Young Hall, where its tower was located.
 Commercial radio station group Mid-Utah Radio provided the tower site.
 The station began live streaming its content in the summer of 2019.

+University of Utah ownership

 After 33 years at Snow College, faculty advisor Gary Chidester retired in 2025.
 The college then agreed to sell the station to the University of Utah, owner of KUER-FM in Salt Lake City, for $15,000; a provision in the sale allows the university to take possession of and remove the studio equipment from the college campus, and the university reserved the call sign KUCU for use when it takes over.
 Snow's elimination of KAGJ and its media studies program were part of its proposal to the Utah Board of Higher Education to carry out a state-mandated 10% budget cut for courses and programs seen as inefficient or underperforming and reallocation into programs deemed more relevant.
+The sale was consummated on November 19, 2025, and the call sign changed the next day.